WarBuggy/in254/design.md

 * in254 has only about six months of work left before earning enough credits for a "ticket home."
 * Their thoughts drift to the life they’ll reclaim, wondering whether friends and loved ones will still recognize them, or if time away has changed everything.
 * As the ship enters sub-orbit, the AI even-toned voice systematically scans the colony:
-  * "Output reports missing for 3 consecutive cycles.”
+  * "Output reports missing for 3 consecutive cycles."
-  * “Automated logistics interface unresponsive.”
+  * "Automated logistics interface unresponsive."
-  * “Neural-linked mining terminals inactive.”
+  * "Neural-linked mining terminals inactive."
-  * “Life support is at sub-optimal level.”
+  * "Life support is at sub-optimal level."
-  * “Conclusion: penal colony non-operational.
-Emergency protocol initiated.”
+  * "Conclusion: penal colony non-operational.
+Emergency protocol initiated."
 * The AI immediately runs a random selection sequence.
 It announces: IN-254-C917X-PRX has been chosen as temporary warden.
 Two robots approach, equipping in254 with a maintenance suit and advanced control backpack.
 * Confused and alarmed, in254 struggles, but restraints hold firm.
 Neural link integration begins instantly, sending sharp, searing sensations through their mind as the suit and backpack synchronize.
 * The AI orders the beaming sequence.